datacarpentry/spreadsheets-socialsci/_episodes/03-Formatting problems.md

 - "Avoid spaces, numbers and special characters in column headers."
 - "Avoid special characters in your data."
 - "Record metadata in a separate plain text file."
+- "Metadata is essential to the understanding of the data."

 ---
 ## Data formatting problems